aws-samples/sagemaker-studio-docker-cli-extension/README.md

 - Setup networking and security groups between the instance and SageMaker Studio Apps and EFS
 - Provision EC2 instance
 - Mount SageMaker Studio EFS on EC2 instance
-- Run a `docker:dind` image as Host docker daemon and open map port 1111 to allow access to docker daemon.
+- Run a `docker:dind` image as Host docker daemon and map port 1111 (or custom port) to allow access to docker daemon.
 - Create docker context on the client to connect to docker host

 ## Prerequsites